SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/validation-rules.md

 Validation rules can have the following types:

 - **Date:** Simply enter a date and select your desired rule.
-- **Number:** Only values of "Integer" or "Float" type are allowed depending on the resource.
+- **Number:** Only values of "integer" or "float" type are allowed depending on the resource.
 - **ObjectLink:** Reference to another object using the format "/Object/Instance/Resource".
 - **Regex:** Add a string which describes the validation pattern.
 For example, ".*dd" means that the string must end with "dd".
 - **String:** Enter a string value which can be either "True" or "False".